 The core role of Atmostat in this project will be to develop and deliver modular structured reactors.

 The Liten Institute inside the CEA is one of most important European research centres on new technologies of energy.
 One laboratory of the Liten is involved in the development of structured reactor for methanation.
 In the STORE&GO project, the CEA will contribute with ATMOSTAT on the development and manufacturing but also on the exploitation of the methanation unit for the Italian site of demonstration.
 The CEA will also contribute in the techno-economic assessment.

-Climeworks AG (CW) is a spin-off company of ETH Zurich with currently 15 employees.
-CW develops and manufactures solutions for efficiently capturing CO2 out of ambient air ("direct air capture", DAC).
-The CW CO2 capture technology is based on a cyclic adsorption-/desorption process on a solid filter material ("sorbent").
+Climeworks AG (CW) is a spin-off company from ETH Zurich with 60 employees.
+CW captures CO2 from ambient air ("direct air capture", DAC) with the world’s first commercial carbon dioxide removal technology.
+The CW technology is based on a cyclic adsorption/desorption process on a patented filter material ("sorbent").